 Admission to Ball State is competitive.
 We will consider both your academic performance and extracurricular activities when we review your application.
 See our full admission criteria above (“What We Look For”).

 A complete application requires an official homeschool transcript.
 Once you’ve graduated, send your final transcript with the date of your graduation.
 You may alternatively submit an acceptable GED/TASC exam score.
 Find our mailing address.

 Send Us Your Test Scores

-Ball State requires homeschooled students to provide their SAT and/or ACT scores.
-We accept scores from your testing agency or on your official high school transcript.
+Ball State requires homeschooled students provide their SAT and/or ACT scores.
+We accept scores sent directly from College Board (SAT) or ACT.
 Learn more about test scores.

 Tell Us About Yourself (optional)